Leg Cramps From Diabetes

 • increased susceptibility to fungal infections.

 The symptoms are typical of diabetes of both types, but in cases of IDDM, they are more pronounced.
-The disease also has a number of specific symptoms.
+The disease also has many specific symptoms.
 For example, the symptom of another diabetes in men is an inflamed foreskin on the penis, as a result of frequent urination.

 Other characteristic features of NIDDM include: